liberland/site/hugo/commerce/members/safex.md

 ---
 name: Safex
 short_description: >-
-  Safex is a decentralized marketplace that for the first time in history shifts paradigm of trade towards cryptocurrency and blockchain commerce.
+  Safex is a decentralized marketplace that in history shifts the trade paradigm towards cryptocurrency and blockchain commerce for the first time in history.

   People can now become a part of the emerging global marketplace that rewards crypto assets and allows for a secure enclave where people can buy and sell